harikrishnan-kp/notes/xilinxs/vitis/vitis unified.md

 Xilinx Vitis (previously xilinx sdk) is an integrated development environment (IDE) based on eclips designed for heterogeneous computing on Xilinx FPGAs, SoCs, and ACAPs.
 It allows developers to program Xilinx hardware using high-level languages (C, C++, and OpenCL)

 ## Features of Vitis
-- `High-Level Synthesis (HLS)` – develop hardware acceleration on FPGA using C, C++, or OpenCL intead of Verilog/VHDL.
+- `High-Level Synthesis (HLS)` – develop hardware acceleration on FPGA using C, C++, or OpenCL instead of Verilog/VHDL.
 - Embedded software development for PS and PL
 - `Vitis AI` – Optimized for AI/ML acceleration on Xilinx platforms.
 - Integration with Xilinx Vivado – For FPGA logic design.